 I have diabetes.
 Can I still drink water kefir?

 The base for water kefir IS made out of sugar water so it isn’t possible to make a sugar-free version.
 However, this sugar is for feeding the bacteria and yeast.
-By the time a bottle of B.Gutsy water kefir reaches your hands, most of that sugar has been broken down during the fermentation process.
-The end product is a very low-sugar, low-calorie drink (2.5 gm sugar and 19kcal per serving approx.).
+By the time a can of B.Gutsy water kefir reaches your hands, most of that sugar has been broken down during the fermentation process.
+The end product is a very low-sugar, low-calorie drink (3 gm sugar and 25kcal per serving approx - this amount reduces even more over time).
 Moreover, the sugar (sucrose) is broken down into fructose and glucose – and fructose does not spike the blood sugar level of people with diabetes in the way sucrose does.
 A good idea would be to check your sugar levels regularly to monitor the effects water kefir has.
 Also, check with your doctor to see if water kefir is something you can include in your diet.

 Can I give water kefir to my kids?

 Water kefir is safe and beneficial for kids, but a child’s digestive system is smaller and can be more sensitive so caution must be exercised when it comes to the amount they are given to drink.
-Give it to them straight up from the bottle or freeze it in popsicle molds for fun and super healthy popsicles!
-Water kefir is not recommended for children under 2 years old.
+Give it to them straight up from the can or freeze it in popsicle molds for fun and super healthy popsicles!

 I am doing intermittent fasting.
 Can I have water kefir during my fast?